Asbjoedt/CLISC/Docs/README.md

-Here you find various documents and illustrations for CLISC.
-Most, if not all, docs are used in the wiki, so [read more](https://github.com/Asbjoedt/CLISC/wiki) at the wiki.
+Here you find various documents, illustrations and sample data for CLISC.
+There's also a [wiki](https://github.com/Asbjoedt/CLISC/wiki).